Peaker/git-jump/README.md

 Just type:

 ```
-git-move <refspec>
+git-jump <refspec>
 ```

-To move to the new location.
+To jump to the new location.

 ## Updating a local tracking branch with no local commits